biodata-ai/42ish.github.io/_posts/2016-11-03-artificial-intelligence-genetic-research-movember.md

 ## How can you help?

-First and foremost, please contribute to the Movember Foundation (https://uk.movember.com/ "Movember Foundation Homepage") by giving donations to people around you who are taking part in the challenge.
+First and foremost, please contribute to the [Movember Foundation](https://uk.movember.com/ "Movember Foundation Homepage") by giving donations to people around you who are taking part in the challenge.

 Check out our github repository and raise issues if you find any bugs.